Risk Scoring in LogMan.io Correlator¶

 risk_score: 30.0

-This value is the default severity assigned to the correlation when the detection is triggered.
+This value is the default severity assigned to the correlation when triggered.

 ruleid2riskscore